jdogresorg/freewallet/README.md

 To report technical issues or suggest features for the mobile version, please submit your requests [here](https://github.com/jdogresorg/freewallet-mobile/issues).

 ## Desktop Version
-The desktop version of Freewallet will be open-sourced in the future and available [here](https://github.com/jdogresorg/freewallet-desktop).
+The desktop version of Freewallet is open source and available [here](https://github.com/jdogresorg/freewallet-desktop).

 This version will only be open-sourced after the Exchange and Betting bounties are fully funded and the interfaces completed.

-To report technical issues or suggest features for the desktop version, please submit your requests [here](https://github.com/jdogresorg/freewallet/issues).
+To report technical issues or suggest features for the desktop version, please submit your requests [here](https://github.com/jdogresorg/freewallet-desktop/issues).

-If you would like to license the desktop version please contact Jeremy Johnson &lt;j-dog@j-dog.net&gt;